 Over the last 2 decades, the methodology in testing, enumeration of the bacterial counts, and analytical understanding has been perfected to the point that we know what type of overages to put in a specific species.
 For instance, not all probiotic strains require equal amount of overages.

 Kaneka scientists have done the work in analyzing the amount of overages you may need for a Bifidobacterium longum is different than that required for a Lactobacillus plantarum.
 Meticulous stability testing from R&D has helped put in the correct amount of overages, to the point that we know what is claimed on the label (and therefore what is required for the beneficial effects) will be found in each serving up to 2 years from the date of manufacture when stored at room temperature.

 Also, all of attention on this topic is on the probiotics themselves.
 But let’s not forget that when probiotics were sold originally, they were capsules inside of bottles.
 There were no probiotics in aluminum blister packing.
 Kaneka utilizes packaging technology like Aluminum blister packaging, which minimizes of oxygen and moisture exposure inside the package.
 Also, Kaneka utilizes a special bottle which contains an active polymer in the bottle matrix which minimizes light and moisture transmission.
 To date, Kaneka does not utilize a spore-based probiotic.
 That is a story for another day.

 Let’s rehash what we’ve learned today.
-Probiotics is now at the highest level of the Evidence Pyramid: there are filtered, Meta-Analyses being published on the topic of probiotics.
+Probiotics are now at the highest level of the Evidence Pyramid: there are filtered, Meta-Analyses being published on the topic of probiotics.
 Specific to this blog, Kaneka Floradapt™ probiotics do not require refrigeration.
 Our technology on multiple platforms protects our valuable strains so that they remain active in the amount needed, for the effect needed, and at the time needed (up to 24 months from date of manufacture).